titpetric/egon/README.md

 ## Caveats

-Unlike other runtime-based templating languages, ego does not support ad hoc templates.
+Unlike other runtime-based templating languages, Egon does not support ad hoc templates.
 All templates must be generated before compile time.

-Ego does not attempt to provide any security around the templates.
+Egon does not attempt to provide any security around the templates.
 Just like regular Go code, the security model is up to you.